MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 - Using **confidence intervals** and **hypothesis testing**, you are able to provide **statistical significance** in making decisions.
 - However, it is also important to take into consideration **practical significance** in making decisions. **Practical significance** takes into consideration other factors of your situation that might not be considered directly in the results of your hypothesis test or confidence interval.
 Constraints like **space**, **time**, or **money** are important in business decisions.
 However, they might not be accounted for directly in a statistical test.

+### A/B Testing

+#### Uses and value of A/B Testing

+- A/B tests are used to test changes on a web page by running an experiment where a **control group** sees the old version, while the **experiment group** sees the new version.

+#### Defining metrics for experiments

+- **A metric** is then chosen to measure the level of engagement from users in each group.
+- These results are then used to judge whether one version is more effective than the other.

+#### Analyzing results with Hypothesis testing

+- A/B testing is very much like hypothesis testing with the following hypotheses:
+  - **Null Hypothesis**: The new version is no better, or even worse, than the old version
+  - **Alternative Hypothesis**: The new version is better than the old version
+- If we fail to reject the null hypothesis, the results would suggest keeping the old version.
+If we reject the null hypothesis, the results would suggest launching the change.
+These tests can be used for a wide variety of changes, from large feature additions to small adjustments in color, to see what change maximizes your metric the most.

+#### Drawbacks

+- A/B testing also has its drawbacks.
+It can help you compare two options, but it can't tell you about an option you haven’t considered.
+It can also produce bias results when tested on existing users, due to factors like change aversion and novelty effect.
+  - **Change Aversion**: Existing users may give an unfair advantage to the old version, simply because they are unhappy with change, even if it’s ultimately for the better.
+  - **Novelty Effect**: Existing users may give an unfair advantage to the new version, because they’re excited or drawn to the change, even if it isn’t any better in the long run.

+#### Evaluating multiple metrics

+- The more metrics you evaluate, the more likely you are to observe significant differences just by chance.
+Luckily, this [multiple comparisons problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem) can be handled in several ways.
+  - The [Bonferroni Correction](http://en.wikipedia.org/wiki/Bonferroni_correction) is one way we could handle experiments with multiple tests, or metrics in this case.
+  - Since the Bonferroni method is too conservative when we expect correlation among metrics, we can better approach this problem with more sophisticated methods, such as the [closed testing procedure](http://en.wikipedia.org/wiki/Closed_testing_procedure), [Boole-Bonferroni bound](http://en.wikipedia.org/wiki/Bonferroni_bound), and the [Holm-Bonferroni method](http://en.wikipedia.org/wiki/Holm%E2%80%93Bonferroni_method).
+These are less conservative and take this correlation into account.
+  - If you do choose to use a less conservative method, just make sure the assumptions of that method are truly met in your situation, and that you're not just trying to [cheat on a p-value](http://freakonometrics.hypotheses.org/19817).
+Choosing a poorly suited test just to get significant results will only lead to misguided decisions that harm your company's performance in the long run.

+#### Difficulties in A/B Testing

+Being able to determine the statistical significance of performance differences in A/B test results is valuable.
+However, there are many other factors to consider to ensure your A/B tests are successful.
+In the real world, designing, running, and drawing conclusions from an A/B test to lead you to the right decisions can be tricky.

+There are many factors to consider when designing an A/B test and drawing conclusions based on its results.

+- Novelty effect and change aversion when existing users first experience a change
+- Sufficient traffic and conversions to have significant and repeatable results
+- Best metric choice for making the ultimate decision (eg. measuring revenue vs. clicks)
+- Long enough run time for the experiment to account for changes in behavior based on time of day/week or seasonal events.
+- Practical significance of a conversion rate (the cost of launching a new feature vs. the gain from the increase in conversion)
+- Consistency among test subjects in the control and experiment group (imbalance in the population represented in each group can lead to situations like [Simpson's Paradox](#simpsons-paradox))

 ## Statistical Notations

 It is commonly to use Greek symbols as parameters and lowercase letters as the corresponding statistics.
 Sometimes in the literature, you might also see the same Greek symbols with a "hat" to represent that this is an estimate of the corresponding parameter.